-And finally, your negative keyword list that’s attached to your product campaign includes negatives that are related to generic and brand searches (without preventing your product searches from triggering your PLA).
+And finally, the negative keyword list attached to your product campaign includes negatives related to generic and brand searches — without preventing your product searches from triggering your PLA.

-If you don’t break out your product groups of campaigns in relation to generic, brand, and product searches, then you could be having a complex spider web of awkward bidding on your hands.
+If you don’t break out your campaign product groups by generic, brand, and product searches, you may have a complex spider web of awkward bidding on your hands.

 Not to mention the lack of control.

-With this setup, you should find that your product campaigns have the highest conversion rates and lowest CPA (because it attracts visitors that have already done their homework on what specific product they’re looking for).
+With this setup, you should find that your product campaigns have the highest conversion rates and lowest CPA.
+These campaigns attract visitors that have already done their homework on what specific product they’re looking for.

-Your brand campaigns will be next up on the performance side with slightly lower conversion rates and higher CPAs compared to your product campaign.
+Your brand campaigns should be next up on the performance side, with slightly lower conversion rates and higher CPAs compared to your product campaign.

-And lastly, your generic campaign should have the lowest conversion rate and highest cost per conversion (this is because people are still in research mode and not sure exactly what they’d like to buy).
+And finally, your generic campaign will probably have the lowest conversion rate and highest cost per conversion.
+These people are still in research mode, and not sure exactly what they’d like to buy.

-Your bidding setup would then look something like this:
+To take advantage of this user interest, your bidding setup should look something like this: